The effects of a Special Disability Trust

 Gifts made by immediate family members to a complying SDT may be disregarded for the purposes of the donor’s income support payment.Back to top

-In order to be a complying SDT the trust must:
+In order to be a complying SDT the trust must meet all of the following:

-- have a trust deed that contains the clauses set out in the model trust deed, which can be found at: http://clik.dva.gov.au/system/files/media/sdt_model_trust_deed_december2012_v1.0.pdf
+- have a trust deed that contains the clauses set out in the model trust deed (contact DVA for further information)

-- have an independent trustee, or have more than one trustee (e.g. two or more family members);
+- have an independent trustee, or have more than one trustee (e.g. 2 or more family members)

 - ensure that no immediate family member of the principal beneficiary is paid by the trust to care for the principal beneficiary.